-- Detected Temperature and current (Curr 28V). - Status of the Low Temperature, High Temperature, Mains Fault, PLL Unlock, TDD Comm, TDD Unlock alarms. - Attenuations Attenuation set for each channel (factory-set attenuation=19dB).
+- Detected Temperature and current (Curr 28V). - Status of the Low Temperature, High Temperature, Mains Fault, PLL Unlock, TDD Comm, TDD Unlock alarms.

+- Status of Polarity 1 and Polarity 2. - Note: If the color of the Polarity 1 or Polarity 2 icon is orange, contact Technical Support.
+See "Getting Help: Technical Support Contact Information" on page 159. - \ TDD Device Reset: The TDD Device Reset button is available to restart the TDD internal module. - Attenuations Attenuation set for each channel (factory-set attenuation=19dB).
 Users logged in with the admins, superusers, or users role can adjust each port attenuation to compensate for the TDD reference output signal path losses.
+In the JMA DAS Platform Local Commissioning User Guide, refer to Setting the TDD Sync Module for details.